 Amplifying identification accuracy with Fingerprint

 Accurately identifying devices is crucial to the technical tactics for preventing social engineering.
 Fingerprint's Device Intelligence Platform provides robust visitor identification by combining over 70 signals with fuzzy matching algorithms and server-side techniques.
-These visitor identifiers are 99.5% accurate and stable over months or years, providing unique identifiers for each visitor's device or browser interacting with your system.
+These visitor identifiers are highly accurate and stable over months or years, providing unique identifiers for each visitor's device or browser interacting with your system.

 Additionally, Fingerprint Smart Signals provide actionable insights into your visitors, such as privacy browser (for example, Tor) usage, device tamper detection, IP blocklist matching, and more.
 Together, these signals and device identifiers allow you to craft granular security policies and recognize deviations in visitor behavior.
 This way, businesses can better protect their customers from social engineering tactics and prevent unauthorized access, financial losses, or data breaches.